-\section{Abstract}
+\section{ABSTRACT}

-In this paper I propose B-Rank, an efficient ranking algorithm for recommender systems.
+In this paper B-Rank, an efficient ranking algorithm for recommender systems, is proposed.
 B-Rank is based on a random walk model on hypergraphs.
 Depending on the setup, B-Rank outperforms other state of the art algorithms in terms of precision, recall $\sim (19\% - 50\%)$ and inter list diversity $\sim (20\% - 60\%)$.
 B-Rank captures well the difference between popular and niche objects.
 The proposed algorithm produces very promising results for sparse and dense voting matrices.
-Furthermore, I introduce a recommendation list update algorithm to cope with new votes.
+Furthermore, a recommendation list update algorithm is introduced,to cope with new votes.
 This technique significantly reduces computational complexity.
 The algorithm implementation is simple, since B-Rank needs no parameter tuning.

-\section{Introduction}
+\section{INTRODUCTION}

 One of the most amazing trends of today's globalized economy is {\em peer production}~\cite{An06}.
 An unprecedented mass of unpaid workers is contributing to the growth of the World Wide Web: some build entire pages, some only drop casual comments, having no other reward than {\em reputation}~\cite{MaZh04}.
 Many successful web sites (e.g. Blogger and MySpace) are just platforms holding user-generated content.
 The information thus conveyed is particularly valuable because it contains personal opinions, with no specific corporate interest.
 It is, at the same time, very hard to go through it and judge its degree of reliability.
 If you want to use it, you need to filter this information, select what is relevant and aggregate it; you need to reduce the information overload~\cite{Ma94}.